 The man with the microphone: Jeremy Corbyn addressing thousands of his troops in Liverpool

 Am I being too harsh on Jezza and his chances of winning in 2020?
 No?
 Ok, glad that’s sorted.
-Even though Corbyn’s chances of winning in 2020 are slimmer than a skeleton’s waistline, he does have a couple of attractive policies that the majority of the public would support.
-Renationalising the railways?
-YES PLEASE.
-Jesus, I have been waiting 18 years for someone to promise this and really mean it.
-I scratch my head every time I think about John Major’s decision to sell off our rail services.
-I also support Corbyn on his opposition Trident.
-The money we spend on the little boats is astonishingly high, with Jezza in favour of getting rid of nuclear weapons altogether.
+Even though Corbyn’s chances of winning in 2020 are slimmer than a skeleton’s waistline, he does have a couple of attractive policies that the majority of the public would support such as the renationalisation of the railways and the opposition to Trident.
+The money we spend on the defence is astonishingly high, with Jezza in favour of getting rid of nuclear weapons altogether.
 I would advise him to hold his horses with that one, as we kind of need to have the latest toys (nuclear weapons), just like all the other popular kids at school.

 After reading the last few paragraphs, you might think that I am some kind of secret Corbyn fan.
 Let me assure you, I am not.
-Whilst I do like some of his policies, he has too many flaws and downfalls to be considered a real contender for the PM job.
+He has too many flaws and downfalls to be considered a real contender for the PM job.
 Corbyn’s orating skills are well suited to rallies and protests, but they were no match for David Cameron’s elegant and well worded speeches that dominated the commons.
 At PMQ’s, we would regularly see Corbyn try to launch an attack on the then Prime Minister, only to see it batted away with ease, either by a clever diversion or a joke that would send the backbench Tory MP’s into hysterics.
 Corbyn, clearly unimpressed with Dave’s answer, would regularly be seen scowling down his glasses at the dispatch box.
 Whilst Corbyn has had some success at PMQ’s against the new PM Theresa May (the grammar schools debate being a prime example), I don’t seem to remember Corbyn “winning” many PMQ’s against Cameron.

 Mr. Corbyn has a certain ring to it.
 You could easily picture the Islington North MP sat behind the desk at your local High School teaching Geography.
 If you passed Mr. Corbyn in the street, you wouldn’t think he was an MP, never mind the Leader of the Opposition.
 Corbyn’s appearance brings him down, literally.
 Corbyn carries himself as the plucky underdog, he does not carry himself as a leader.
 Hilary Benn, the former shadow secretary, truthfully stated that Jez “isn’t a leader.”
 This was in the wake of Corbyn’s decision to sack Benn, one of Labour’s better MP’s.